bburns/Lantern/README.md

 ## Goals

-- Convert the original Muddle code to Lisp data structures with step-by-step transformations
+- Convert the original Muddle code to Lisp data structures using text transformations
 - Convert the Lisp data to JSON to explore the map interactively with d3
 - Convert the Lisp data to a Graphviz file to make a static map

+To handle more complex exits, instead of using text transformations -

+- Write a simple Muddle compiler/interpreter in Python to parse room objects

 ## Lisp Data